 Yin is all about relaxation, meditation, deep stretches and patience.
 The idea is to stay in each pose long enough to encourage the body’s connective tissue, particularly around the joints to stretch.
 In order to do this, specific poses are held over the course of several minutes.

-REMEMBER, you will have to sample few classes before finding one that’s right for you.
-Take our 10 day unlimited trial period for only £35 to make sure you try as many teachers and styles as possible.
+REMEMBER, you will have to sample a few classes before finding one that’s right for you.
+Take our introductory offer of 10 classes in 10 days for only £50 to make sure you try as many teachers and styles as possible.
 We look forward to seeing you.
 Peace, love and muddy paws.
 NAMASTE!